-In practice it is not uncommon that some forecast models perform well in certain periods while other forecast models perform well in other periods.
+In practice it is not uncommon that some forecast models perform well in certain periods and other forecast models perform well in other periods.
 It is difficult to find a forecast model that outperforms all the other models in all prediction periods.
 To improve forecasts over individual models, combined forecasts have been suggested.
-Bates and Granger (1969), Stock and Watson (1999), Knox, Stock and Watson (2000) and Yang (2002) show that forecast combinations can improve forecast accuracy over a single model.
-Granger (2001) emphasizes that combined forecasts may provide an insurance to diversify risk of forecast errors, analogous to investing on portfolios rather than on individual securities.
-We will combine AR(2), PN(2,4), NN(2,5) and FC(2,26) to forecast the conditional mean of exchange rate changes.
-Let \hat{Y}{kt} be the forecast for $E(Y_t|I{t-1})$ by model k, where k = 1, 2, 3, 4 denotes AR(2), PN(2, 4), NN(2, 5) and FC(2, 26) respectively.
-We consider the combined forecast:
+Bates and Granger (1969), Stock and Watson (1999), Knox, Stock, and Watson (2000), and Yang (2002) show that forecast combinations can improve forecast accuracy over a single model.
+Granger (2001) emphasizes that combined forecasts may provide insurance to diversify the risk of forecast errors, analogous to investing on portfolios rather than on individual securities.
+We will combine AR(2), PN(2, 4), NN(2, 5), and FC(2,